nasalehi/BES/README.txt

 EC_Parameter---> a config file for EC.tcl script

-This Algorithm and its use are described in the following publication:
+This Algorithm is described in the following publication:
 N Salehi, M Amininasab, R Firouzi, MH Karimi-Jafaria,Efficient construction of a diverse conformational library for amyloid-β as an intrinsically disordered protein.
 Journal of Molecular Graphics and Modelling, 2019, 88, 183-193.